ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/conditionals.rst

 This tag pair will display content within the pair if the person viewing the page is currently a logged in member.

-**Note**: This only tests whether or not someone is logged in.
-If you want to restrict a particular page based on the member group assignment you'll do that in your Template preferences in the Control Panel.
+.. note:: This only tests whether or not someone is logged in.
+If you
+	want to restrict a particular page based on the member group assignment you'll do that in your Template preferences in the Control Panel.

 if logged\_out
 ~~~~~~~~~~~~~~